 We design, develop and manufacture sequencing systems to help scientists resolve genetically complex problems.
-Based on our novel Single Molecule, Real-Time (SMRT\) Sequencing technology, our products enable: de novo genome assembly to finish genomes in order to more fully identify, annotate and decipher genomic structures; full-length transcript analysis to improve annotations in reference genomes, characterize alternatively spliced isoforms and find novel genes; targeted sequencing to more comprehensively characterize genetic variations; and DNA base modification identification to help characterize epigenetic regulation and DNA damage.
-Our technology combines very high consensus accuracy and long read lengths with the ability to detect real-time kinetic information.
+Based on our novel Single Molecule, Real-Time (SMRT) Sequencing technology, our products enable: de novo genome assembly to finish genomes in order to more fully identify, annotate and decipher genomic structures; full-length transcript analysis to improve annotations in reference genomes, characterize alternatively spliced isoforms in important gene families and find novel genes; targeted sequencing to more comprehensively characterize genetic variations; and real-time kinetic information for epigenome characterization.
+Our technology provides high accuracy, ultra-long reads, uniform coverage, and the ability to simultaneously detect epigenetic changes.

-In September 2015, we announced that we had launched a new nucleic acid sequencing platform, the PacBio Sequel\TM System (the "Sequel System"), which will provide higher throughput, more scalability, a reduced footprint and lower sequencing project costs compared to the PacBio\ RS II System, while maintaining the existing benefits of our SMRT Technology.
+In September 2015, we announced that we had launched a new nucleic acid sequencing platform, the PacBio SequelTM System (the "Sequel System"), which provides higher throughput, more scalability, a reduced footprint and lower sequencing project costs compared to the PacBio RS II System, while maintaining the existing benefits of our SMRT Sequencing Technology.